Neural Network Surrogate Models for Absorptivity and Emissivity Spectra of Multiple Elements: Introduction

 \section{Introduction}

 Nuclear fusion has been called the "Holy Grail"\cite{gilliam1975monty} of energy \cite{Claessens2020} due to the seemingly limitless amount of energy that controlled nuclear fusion could make available.
-Over the preceeding decades there has been much investment into various different methods to try achieve this milestone.
+Over the preceding decades there has been much investment into various different methods to try achieve this milestone.
 One of these methods is inertial confinement fusion (ICF).
-The National Ignition Facility (NIF) at Lawrence Livermore National Laboratory (LLNL) hosts many of the ICF experiments.
-The experiments are quite expensive, on the order of \$1+ million dollars per experiment.
-This great expense means that simulation is an integral part of the experiment design and selection process.
+The National Ignition Facility (NIF) at Lawrence Livermore National Laboratory (LLNL) is exploring inertial confinement fusion.
+An integrated ICF experiment with deuterium and tritium filled fuel capsules is quite expensive, on the order of \$1+ million dollars per experiment.
+To utilize resources efficiently, ICF researchers rely heavily on simulation as an integral part of the experiment design and selection process.

-ICF experiments and simulations at NIF involve the firing of many lasers at a small target: often with the goal of trying to break even between the energy put into the fuel capsule and the energy liberated via nuclear fusion.
-The ultimate goal is to get closer to ignition which is the point at the energy liberated via nuclear fusion is enough to sustain continued nuclear fusion.
-In these experiments, the lasers superheat and subsequently albate a hollow, cylinder-like object made of gold called a hohlraum.
-Inside the hohlraum there is also a microcapsule of the fuel, a deuterium-tritium ice encased in a material such as beryllium or high-density carbon \cite{kline}, intended to undergo fusion after being irradiated by x-rays emitted during the superheating and ablation of the hohlraum.
-The superheating of the hohlraum leads to the emission of x-rays which then heat and compress the microcapsule which results in varying levels of fusion occurring.
+ICF experiments and simulations at NIF involve the firing of many lasers at a small target, often with the goal of trying to break even between the energy put into the fuel capsule and the energy liberated via nuclear fusion.
+The ultimate goal is to get closer to ignition -- the point at which the energy liberated via nuclear fusion surpasses the energy of the laser drive.
+In these experiments, the lasers heat a hollow, cylinder-like object made of gold called a hohlraum, producing an X-ray radiation drive.
+Inside the hohlraum there is also a microcapsule of the fuel, often deuterium-tritium ice encased in an ablator material such as beryllium or high-density carbon \cite{kline}.
+The capsule is compressed to extreme density, pressure, and temperature via the X-ray drive, reaching conditions in which the deuterium and tritium begin to fuse, producing high energy neutrons and alpha particles.

-In these simulations, atomic physics are of particular importance.
+In simulations of ICF experiments, atomic physics are of particular importance.
 The atomic physics account for the various electronic transitions of atoms of the various elements involved.
-These electronic transistions and ionizations are important because they are what give rise to the spectral lines and broadband radiation that characterize the absorptivities and emissivities of these elements.
+These electronic transitions and ionizations are important because they are what give rise to the spectral lines and broadband radiation that characterize the absorptivities and emissivities of these elements.
 These are in turn necessary for energy transfer calculations.

 The accounting for the electron transitions leads to the usage of either local thermal equilibrium (LTE) or non-local thermal equilibrium (NLTE) physics.
 That is, it is largely an accounting for how many atoms have an electron that moves up or down in the atoms' energy levels as well as electrons that become free electrons or captured electrons \cite{salzmann1998atomic,kluth,holladay2020accelerated}.
 The following processes are typically included in NLTE calculations: